rgreinho/docs/ryr-docs/docs/guides/setup-full-environment.md

     At the end of the procedure, your SSH key will be automatically copied to your clipboard and a web page will pop up with the instructions to help you add it to Github.

+    If nothing pops up, run `export BS_SILENT=0`, then replay the script.

 ### Github

 * A [Github](github.com) account